-12.1 Parafencing Competitions
+12.1 PARAFENCING COMPETITIONS

-USA Fencing organizes two NAC para tournaments each season, held in conjunction with the October and January NACs; the National Parafencing Championships are held annually in April.
+USA Fencing organizes two NAC para tournaments each season, usually held in conjunction with the October and January NACs; the National Parafencing Championships are held annually in March or April.
 World Championships are held in alternating odd years.

-12.2 Athlete Eligibility and Classification
+12.2 ATHLETE ELIGIBILITY